crossplane/crossplane/design/design-doc-stacks.md

 ## Dependency Resolution

 When a Stack requires types and functionality defined by another Stack, this dependency needs to be resolved and fulfilled.
-Dependencies may be expressed by the CRDs that are required or by the versioned Stack package that defines them.

-There are three forms of Stack manual consumption during installation:
+### Presentation

-* Stack Packages
+Stack Packages are units of publishing, pulling and versioning, they are not a unit of consumption.
+Inline with this, all Stack dependencies are presented as a list of the CRDs that are required, not by the Stack or package that defines them.

-* Stack Channel
+Therefore, If the required CRDs don’t already exist in the cluster, a registry could be queried to identify the packages that provide that CRD.
+Several packages may offer the same CRDs.
+In an open ecosystem, selection of the most appropriate matching package should be left to the user and user interfaces.
-* API Group/Version descriptions (CRD)
+Automatic dependency resolution of Stack packages is not offered by the Stack Manager, but it could be offered by user interfaces such as the Crossplane CLI.

-In comparison, only two of these forms may be used by a Stack to assert and resolve dependencies.
-Stack Channels are not an option for Stack dependency declarations.
-(TODO: why not?)
+For example, the Crossplane CLI could offer an `install` argument that queries a registry for the dependencies of a package prior to installation.
+This custom registry will need to maintains an index of packages and their dependencies.

-Dependencies specified as API Group/Version references must be fulfilled in one of three ways:
+The full set of packages and Stacks that a Stack depend on will be listed.
+The CLI will then need to query the dependencies of those Stacks, and their dependencies until a complete list of packages are known.
+Local caching optimizations and a complete registry listing feature would be recommended for this process.

-* Installed Resources
+### Expression

-* Registry Query by CRD
+Dependencies are ultimately expressed in Crossplane clusters by two features:

-* Stack Package (Registry OCI)
+* installation of the dependent Stacks

-If the CRDs described in the dependency don’t exist, the registry must be queried for the package defining them.
-The registry maintains an index of package contents so that it can easily answer questions like this.
-The full set of packages and Stacks that a Stack depend on will be downloaded, unpacked, examined, and installed before installation of the Stack itself can proceed.
+* addition of RBAC rules for Stacks to access the resources provided by the dependency

-(TODO: all at once or in sequence?)
+Currently, the RBAC rules associated with Stack dependencies are provided within a single ClusterRole.
+This is coupled with the RBAC rules associated with the owned resources of the Stack.

-###
+To simplify the reconciliation of dependencies and owned RBAC rules, each Stack's owned resources should use independent ClusterRules.
+RoleBindings or ClusterRoleBindings can then reuse these ClusterRoles across many Stacks that share the same dependencies.

 ## Package Processing